AdobeDocs/commerce-operations.en/help/upgrade/upgrade-compatibility-tool/prerequisites.md

 ---
-title: Upgrade Compatibility Tool Prerequisites
+title: [!DNL Upgrade Compatibility Tool] Prerequisites
-description: Verify that your system meets the requirements necessary to run the Upgrade Compatibility Tool for your Adobe Commerce project.
+description: Verify that your system meets the requirements necessary to run the [!DNL Upgrade Compatibility Tool] for your Adobe Commerce project.
 ---

-# Upgrade Compatibility Tool prerequisites
+# [!DNL Upgrade Compatibility Tool] prerequisites

-Running the Upgrade Compatibility Tool helps you identify what you must do **before** upgrading your Adobe Commerce version.
+Running the [!DNL Upgrade Compatibility Tool] helps you identify what you must do **before** upgrading your Adobe Commerce version.

-The minimum requirements to run the Upgrade Compatibility Tool are:
+The minimum requirements to run the [!DNL Upgrade Compatibility Tool] are:

 | **Requirements** | **Constraints** |
 |----------------|-----------------|